mattsilber/netclient/readme.md

     }

     dependencies {
-        compile('com.guardanis:netclient:1.0.11')
+        compile('com.guardanis:netclient:1.0.12')
     }
 ```

 # Usage

-This library is meant to easily hook up to an API, parse that returned response, and pass off the successfully parsed data (or a ResponseError) to the calling Thread.
+This library is meant to easily hook up to an API, parse that returned response, and pass off the successfully parsed data (or a *RequestError*) to the calling Thread.

-The basic classes to work with are WebRequest and ApiRequest (an extension of the former).
+The basic classes to work with are the general *WebRequest* and the more extendable *ApiRequest*.

-When you execute the request, it will download the data in a separate thread, pass a WebResult wrapping the returned String data to the supplied ResponseParser, and return the result on the calling thread.
+When you execute the request, it will download the data in a separate thread, pass a WebResult wrapping the returned String data / response code to the supplied ResponseParser, and return the result on the calling thread.

 A RequestError will be returned if there was an issue connecting, parsing, or doing whatever.
 It's basically a wrapper around a list of error messages that can be nicely displayed to a user.
 A GeneralError will be returned in the event of an error is thrown and will contain whatever Throwable caused it.
-An ApiError is thrown when the ApiRequest's response contains error data instead of the desired data (see current limitations for the ErrorParser).
+An ApiError is thrown when any WebRequest's response contains error data instead of the desired data (see current limitations for the ErrorParser).

 ### Example